radiovisual/birdwatch/README.md

 ##### logReports

-Type: `boolean`
+Type: `boolean`<br>
 Default: `false`

 Shows a pretty-printed update to the console.
 Useful for debugging and logging.

 # ![birdwatch](media/screenshot-v.0.0.1.png)